|Health Care Reform|

 Tribal Premium Sponsorship

-- Generic Guidelines Policies developed by the Port Gamble S'Klallam Tribe for free and unlimited use/adaption by other large tribes for Premium Sponsorship Programs.
+- Sponsorship Policies developed by the Port Gamble S'Klallam Tribe are available for use/adaption by tribes.

 - TPSP Program Began: July 1, 2013

-- Covers CHS-eligibles who qualifiy for tax subsidies in exchange and are under 300% income level.
+- 2. Qualifiy for tax subsidies in exchange

 - Present a draft proposal to council in January 2013.